Mark T Smith

-Born in Wilmington, Delaware he moved to New York City in the mid-eighties to study at Pratt Institute – Brooklyn.
+Born in Wilmington, Delaware, Smith moved to New York City in the mid-eighties to study at Pratt Institute – Brooklyn.
 After matriculating from Pratt he made New York City his home until June 2004 when he relocated to Miami.
-While living in New York City, Smith made his living as an iconoclastic artist known for his highly recognizable paintings.
-Corporate patronage helped Smith become an increasingly recognizable figure in the crowded New York City art world, and his patrons included the likes of MTV, Pepsi, AT&T, Budweiser, VH-1, Walt Disney Co, and many more.
+While living in New York City, Smith made his living as an iconoclastic artist known for his highly recognizable paintings, animations and design work.
+Corporate patronage helped Smith become an increasingly recognizable figure in the crowded New York City art world, and his patrons included the likes of MTV, Pepsi, New York Knicks, Rolling Stone, Sony, UB40, Chrysler, Walt Disney Co, and many more.

 Smith has been involved with the academic community for the majority of his career.
-He first started teaching at Parsons School of Design in New York City in the early 1990’s and enjoyed an eleven-year tenure at the school.
+He first started teaching at Parsons School of Design in New York City in the early 1990’s and enjoyed an eleven-year tenure in the Illustration department.
 He also was an instructor at Pratt, his alma mater, in the Communication Design department for two years.
-Over the years he has taught and lectured at several other institutions including over 5 years at the Miami Ad School, and lectured at many other institutions including; University of the Arts, University of Delaware, Cleveland Institute of Art, Altos De Chavon, and SCAD.
+Over the years he has taught and lectured at several other institutions including over 5 years at the Miami Ad School, and lectured at many other institutions including; University of the Arts, Vanderbilt, General Assembly, University of Delaware, Cleveland Institute of Art, Altos De Chavon, and SCAD.

 When Smith is not working he likes to indulge his interests in vintage motorcycles, senseless adventures, and the outdoors.